arrantate/arrantate.github.io/README.md

 # [Todo App](https://www.arrantate.co.uk/todo/todo.html)

 the first of the aditional app pages is the todo list.

-It is still under construction and therefore does not have the ability to remove completed items from the list yet.
+Things to fix:
+- When a single entry of a duplicate item is deleted, it removes all duplications from local storage but this is not reflected in the DOM until the page refreshes